 If you have entrusted a professional web development company in London, such as https://www.redsnapper.net, your password policies will certainly be set up correctly, but if you’re doing things yourself, here are some guidelines.

 Firstly, entrust users, and even administrator accounts, with the minimum possible permissions to accomplish their goals.
 This means that if an account is compromised, you severely limit the amount of damage that can be done.

 Secondly, ensure that users are required to adhere to password policies that will keep their accounts secure.
 This means that the password contains no personal information or dictionary words, uses a wide variety of characters, and has a minimum of eight characters length.

 Just like your physical systems, websites are made up of a number of software elements, each of which can contain vulnerabilities.
 Left unchecked, these vulnerabilities provide clear avenues of access for hackers.

 As with all software, however, security fixes are offered when vulnerabilities are identified.
-To protect your site, then, you need to ensure that the most up to date versions of components are used when the site is built, and you need to regularly check for, and apply, security updates when the site is live.
+To protect your site, you need to ensure that the most up-to-date versions of components are used when the site is built, and you need to regularly check for and apply security updates when the site is live.
 Webpatogh.com can help you stay one step ahead by offering expert guidance for keeping your site up-to-date.